-In this highly visual and communication-driven era external factors such as fashion trends and technological advances can affect how a logo appears to customers and the industry.
-Keeping a logo up to date and ahead of the game is more important than ever to ensure you don’t get left in the wake of your competitors, but it doesn’t have to be a disruptive business overhaul.
+In a highly visual and communication-driven era, external factors such as fashion trends and technological advances can affect how a logo appears to customers and the industry.
+Keeping a logo up to date and forward-looking is more important than ever to ensure you don’t get left in the wake of your competitors, but it doesn’t have to be a disruptive business overhaul.

 So… how does yours look?
 Have you taken a step back and really looked at your logo and branding since you first used it?
 Is it still relevant and does it look professional and market-leading next to your competitors?
 Does it look sharp and high-quality on both web and printed materials?

 If the answer is ‘no’ to any of these questions then read on….